 The Georgia Center for Cancer Statistics (GCCS), located within the Department of Epidemiology, serves as the designated agent of the Georgia Department of Public Health for conducting the activities and oversight of the population-based Georgia Cancer Registry.
-Founded in 1976, GCCS is one of the original members of the National Cancer Institute's

-Surveillance, Epidemiology and End Results (SEER) Program and is also now a member of the National Program of Cancer Registries (NPCR) from the United States Centers for Disease Control and Prevention.
-GCCS is devoted to population-based cancer surveillance, cancer control and cancer research for the state of Georgia.
-The Center has extensive experience with cancer surveillance and control activities, population science, population-based registry data, registry operations, data security, electronic capture of cancer case data, linkage of data to external data sources, and uses of the registry for research purposes.
-The Center collaborates with students and researchers across the nation to analyze existing registry datasets (like SEER- Medicare or SEER-MHOS) and to utilize the population-based Georgia Cancer Registry as a linkage source or sampling frame for countless research studies.
+Founded in 1976, GCCS is one of the original members of the National Cancer Institute's Surveillance, Epidemiology and End Results (SEER) Program and is also now a member of the National Program of Cancer Registries (NPCR) from the United States Centers for Disease Control and Prevention.
+The Center has extensive experience with cancer surveillance and cancer control activities, registry development and operations, and use of the registry for research purposes.
+GCCS collaborates with students and researchers across the nation to analyze existing registry datasets (like SEER- Medicare or SEER-MHOS) and to utilize the population-based Georgia Cancer Registry as a linkage source or sampling frame for countless research studies.
 Data from this Center furthers our understanding of cancer in Georgia and is used to develop strategies and policies for cancer prevention and control.
 More information can be found at https://sph.emory.edu/GCCS/.
 The Center Director is Kevin C. Ward, PhD.
 He can be reached at (404)727- 8455 or kward@emory.edu.